espocrm/documentation/docs/development/custom-buttons.md

 Parameters:

-* `acl` – Defines that a user needs an 'edit' access level to see the button.
+* `acl` – Defines that a user needs the *edit* access level to see the button.
 You can omit this parameter.
 * `checkVisibilityFunction` – A handler method that will be used to determine whether an item is visible.
 As of v8.1.
 * `actionFunction` – An action method in the handler.
 As of v8.1.